 Blade Runner is based loosely on the novel Do Androids Dream of Electric Sheep? by Philip K. Dick.
 And I do mean loosely.
 The connection is strained to be sure, but the themes and the intention of the novel and the film do connect.

 In the near future (2019 actually) Earth is an ecological disaster.
 Many have left for the off-world colonies.
-On these colonies people are given replicants, androids that look and act human, as slaves.
+In these colonies, people are given replicants, androids that look and act human, as slaves.
 In order to be able to relate to the humans the replicants are given false memories to make them believe they are human; to be “more human than human.”
-In fear that they might actually develop real emotions the replicants are given a four year life span.
+In fear that they might actually develop real emotions, the replicants are given a four-year lifespan.
 Occasionally the replicants want more and run away.
 When that happens a special type of police officer called a “Blade Runner” is charged with tracking them down and “retiring” them.
 Retirement is permanent.

 Four of the most advanced replicants, the nexus 6 type, escape and come to Earth.
 Deckard (Harrison Ford) is the Blade runner tasked to track them down.
 He seems to be having a moral dilemma as he does so because along the way he meets Rachel (Sean Young), someone he believes at first to be a real woman but who actually is herself a nexus 6, and falls in love with her.

 Meanwhile, the escaped nexus 6 replicants, led by Roy Batty (Rutger Hauer) attempt to find their creators and get a longer life.
 It does not go well.

 Deckard eventually tracks down the replicants and has a final showdown with Roy that ends with a touching monologue in the rain.